Napiophelios/alignedbricks/README.md

 --------------------------------------

-All code derived from Minetest_game (Default Mod) 0.4.13
+All code derived from Minetest_game

 [ GNU Lesser General Public License version 2.1 ]

-All Textures derived from Minetest_game (Default Mod) 0.4.13
+All Textures derived from Minetest_game

 License: LGPL v2.1 for code